MarianKelsey/mariankelsey.github.io/_pages/research.md

 My research draws on other disciplines to bring fresh perspectives to biblical studies: in particular, literary approaches to the texts, and insights from other disciplines into the interplay of texts, community formation, and cultural identity.

-I am a Visiting Scholar with the University of St Andrews.

 ### Current research project